sunpech/sunpech.github.io/_drafts/2016-05-04-console-wars.md

 Although the book is titled, *Console Wars: Sega, Nintendo, and the Battle that Defined a Generation*, it really contains material, roughly 90%, about Sega.
 There's not much content on Nintendo or Sony, which is unfortunate because it would given a more balanced view of the battle.

 In some way, this book feels like a volume one of a series of books that could come out.
 I can see a volume two being about the rise of Sony and how Nintendo made the mistake of sticking with cartridges for the [Nintendo 64](https://en.wikipedia.org/wiki/Nintendo_64), and of course include material about the [Microsoft Xbox](https://en.wikipedia.org/wiki/Xbox) for the new generation of gamers.

-Volume 3 could be about [Twitch TV](https://www.twitch.tv/) and [YouTube Gamers](https://gaming.youtube.com/) and other streamers.
-But perhaps this would be 10-15 years in the future as video game streamers is happening right now.
+Volume three could be about [Twitch TV](https://www.twitch.tv/) and [YouTube Gamers](https://gaming.youtube.com/) and other streamers.
+But perhaps this would be 10-15 years in the future as video game streamers and [eSports](https://en.wikipedia.org/wiki/ESports) is happening right now.

 If you crave stories that was left out, check out [Gaming Historian's](https://www.youtube.com/gaminghistorian) YouTube channel where you can learn about the [Game Genie](https://www.youtube.com/watch?v=PCvIZ80RIhE), [Nintendo 64DD](https://www.youtube.com/watch?v=_VYYsRAAvGU), or [Virtual Boy](https://www.youtube.com/watch?v=Jjz4bls_gPs).
 Or if you want to watch videos in a set, he's got a [playlist page](https://www.youtube.com/user/mcfrosticles/playlists) too.